lilygoose89/eco-trails/_tours/1-day-doi-inthanon-hilltribe-trail.md

   waterfall for lunch and make your plates out of banana leaves, enjoy view points along the trail and arrive at a ethnic Karen Hilltribe village, learn about the traditional herbs and discover all the different things you can eat from the rainforest along the way.
+See rice paddys and local fruit orchards.
+  Visit a Karen Hilltribe villages and see their way of life.
 This trip is great for families because the trail is not difficult.
 code: DIH1
 tripkey: '27929'
 tourgroup: trek